Introduction to Rebate Management

 The Difference Between Rebates and Discounts

-Rebates and discounts lower a customer's price, but they work in different ways.
+Rebates and discounts both reduce prices but differ in key ways.

 Types of Rebates

-Rebates come in various forms, tailored to the specific goals a business aims to achieve.
+Rebates come in various forms, tailored to a business's specific goals.
 Some common types include:

-- Vendor Rebates: These are rebate payments made by a supplier or manufacturer to a distributor or retailer.
-They are used to encourage stores to sell a product or reward them for selling a lot.
+- Vendor Rebates are payments made by a supplier or manufacturer to a distributor or retailer.
+They encourage stores to sell a product or reward them for selling a lot.

 - Customer Rebates: These are direct incentives to the end consumer.
 They can be given for various reasons.
 For example, they may promote a new product.
 They can also encourage repeat purchases.
 Additionally, they can help boost sales during a specific time.